AdobeDocs/experience-manager-learn.en/help/getting-started-wknd-tutorial-develop/chapter-7.md

 This is Chapter 7 of the multi-part tutorial. **[Chapter 6 can be found here](chapter-6.md)** and an **[overview can be found here](/help/getting-started-wknd-tutorial-develop/getting-started-wknd-tutorial-develop.md)**.

-You can check out the finished code on [**GitHub**](https://github.com/Adobe-Marketing-Cloud/aem-guides-wknd) or you can download the solution package:
+You can view the previous Chapter solution on [GitHub](https://github.com/Adobe-Marketing-Cloud/aem-guides-wknd) or you can download the **[solution package](https://github.com/Adobe-Marketing-Cloud/aem-guides-wknd/releases)**.

+## Objective

+1. Understand the importance and impact the Content Hierarchy can have on a Sites implementation.
+2. Use the Navigation component to provide dynamic Header and Footer navigation for the site.
+3. Learn to create a *composite* AEM component that includes multiple sub-components.

 ## Content Hierarchy {#content-hierarchy}